mozilla/mozmill-ci/README.md

 1. Select the appropriate target branch
 2. Run 'git rebase master' for staging or 'git rebase staging' for production
-3. Merge the changes with 'git merge master' for staging or 'git merge staging' for production
+3. Run 'git pull' for the remote branch you want to push to
+4. Ensure the merged patches are on top of the branch
-4. Ensure that the Jenkins patch can be applied by running 'patch -p1 <config/%BRANCH%/jenkins.patch'
+5. Ensure that the Jenkins patch can be applied by running 'patch -p1 <config/%BRANCH%/jenkins.patch'
+6. Run 'hg push' for the remote branch

+For emergency fixes we are using cherry-pick to port individual fixes to the staging and production branch:

+1. Select the appropriate target branch
+2. Run 'git cherry-pick %changeset%' to pick the specific changeset for the current branch
+3. Run 'git push' for the remote branch

 Once the changes have been landed you will have to update the staging or production machines.
 Run the following steps: